 At Denver Recovery Center, we are committed to helping our clients find their new beginnings.
 We understand that many people addicted to a substance such as heroin may be scared to start treatment.
 This might sound odd for someone unfamiliar with the uncomfortable withdrawal symptoms experienced when a person is addicted to heroin.

 If you have an addiction, you have probably experienced withdrawal whenever you haven’t had access to the drug, tried to stop on your own, were in a situation that prevented you from taking heroin, or have been in a detox facility before.

 It’s common knowledge that withdrawal is an unpleasant, sometimes painful experience.
-Ask any heavy coffee drinker what missing their morning java is like and you’ll hear about terrible headaches and lousy concentration.
+Ask any heavy coffee drinker what missing their morning java is like, and you’ll hear about terrible headaches and lousy concentration.
 Fear of withdrawal is a much more profound force for anyone with an addiction to a drug like heroin.
-Yet, there are ways of dealing with heroin withdrawal symptoms.
+Yet, there are ways of managing heroin withdrawal symptoms.